 Check with your local soup kitchens to see how your team can help.

 There are plenty of tasks to go around from walking dogs to cleaning cages to sharing photos of the animals on social media to help them find a “furever” home.
 Turn it into a family day for employees: some shelters encourage children to improve their literacy skills by having them read books to the animals!

 Integrating your employees’ families into your company’s culture and activities will keep them engaged and connected to your organization.

 7. Visit care homes and senior centers

-Patti Naiser, owner and founder of Senior Home Transitions, says that they’ve “seen first-hand how the elderly can be neglected by family during these times and feel lonely.
+Spend an afternoon visiting the residents at your local senior center or care home.
+Patti Naiser, owner and founder of Senior Home Transitions, says that they’ve “seen first-hand how the elderly can be neglected by family during the holidays and feel lonely.
 This is why [they] volunteer to go out and visit multiple care homes during the giving season… from lending an ear to participating in their various hobbies with them, [their] employees are there to help reduce loneliness.”

 Patti Naiser, Founder of Senior Home Transitions